keeffEoghan/gerry-gardens/readme.md

 # Gerry O'Keeffe Gardens

-## Dropbox and Synching
+## Google Drive and Synching

-This setup uses Dropbox as a simple repository.
-To ensure that Dropbox *doesn't get overwhelmed* with unnecessary files, ensure that any build/utility/etc. files that aren't needed for running the site [are not synched to Dropbox](http://www.dropboxwiki.com/tips-and-tricks/exclude-folders-from-syncing).
+This site's _DigitalOcean_ droplet server setup uses _Google Drive_ and _rsync_ as a simple repository for the CMS and backups.

 ---